europace/kex-vorgang-export-api/README.md

       "arbeitsloser" : Arbeitsloser
     }

 The `beschaeftigungsart` determines which data is available.
-For example the `beschaeftigungsart=ARBEITER` means that all data of field `arbeiter` is available.
+For example the `beschaeftigungsart=ARBEITER` means that data for the field `arbeiter` is available.
 All other fields will be empty.

 ###### Arbeiter and Angestellter